 Make sure you have appropriate authority and technical knowledge to complete this process.
 Once you set up SSO for BlueConic, all users at your site will have to log in to BlueConic via your SSO identity provider.
 They will no longer be able to access BlueConic using the BlueConic login screen.

-Open BlueConic twice
+Important: Open BlueConic twice

 Before you begin, log in to your BlueConic account twice: once in a regular browser window and once in a different browser or incognito window.
 This way, you will still be logged into BlueConic if you get locked out of your account in the other browser window.